erosmontin/pyable/README.md

     - LabelMapableROI:
         Roi with multiple values (DEV)
 # versions:
+- 0.1.1 (Sept, 24)
+    -
 - 0.1.0.6 (May, 24)
-    - LabelMap are Imaginable interpolator = sitkNearestNeighbor and dfltuseNearestNeighborExtrapolator=True
+    - LabelMap are Imaginable with interpolator = sitkNearestNeighbor and dfltuseNearestNeighborExtrapolator=True

 - 0.0.4 pre release
     - updated the concept of change and set